P.R.C. Law on the Prevention of Juvenile Delinquency (Draft Revisions)

 Article 52: juvenile correctional facilities and community corrections establishments shall strengthen legal education for juvenile offenders and juvenile community corrections subjects, and carry out vocational skills training for them based on actual conditions.

-Article 53: community corrections establishments shall inform juvenile community corrections subjects of the provisions related to mentorship placements, and cooperate with the departments for mentoship placements in implementation or resolution of juvenile community corrections subjects' academic or employment issues.
+Article 53: Community corrections establishments shall inform juvenile community corrections subjects of the provisions related to mentorship placements, and cooperate with the departments for mentorship placements in implementation or resolution of juvenile community corrections subjects' academic or employment issues.

 Article 54: Juvenile correctional facilities shall give advance notice to the parents or other guardians of minors being released at the completion of their sentence to arrive on time to receive them, and assist in the implementation of measures for placement for aid and education.
 Where they have no parents or other guardians, or there is no way to ascertain their parents or other guardians, the juvenile correctional facility shall give advance notice to the judicial administrative departments for the area of the minors' prior household registrations to organize personnel to receive them on time, and the civil affairs departments are to conduct guardianship of them in accordance with law.